datajerk/ctf-write-ups/downunderctf2021/babygame/README.md

 >
 > [`babygame`](babygame)

-Tags: _pwn_ _x86-64_ _bof_ _remote-shell_ _global-variable-overwrite_
+Tags: _pwn_ _x86-64_ _bof_ _remote-shell_ _global-variable-overwrite_ _variable-overwrite_

 ## Summary

-Leak a global address with an unterminated string, then overwrite said global with an address to a path to a predictable "urandom" to then "guess" the number and get a shell.
+Leak a global variable address with an unterminated string, then overwrite said global with an address to a path to a predictable "urandom" to then "guess" the number and get a shell.

 > Some bitched this was _guessy_.
 This was not _guessy_ at all, they were just lazy.
 The _Admin note_ above was caving into the demands of the lazy.